support@meisterdrucke.com · 0043 4257 29415

 Ancient Art · Photographs of old objects

 Detail from the papyrus of Nespakashuty showing the god Geb separated from his wife, the goddess Nut, Third Intermediate Period by Egyptian 21st Dynasty.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 hieroglyphic · scales · creation · Louvre, Paris, France / Bridgeman Images